MIT Office of Engineering Outreach Programs

 Contact us at: email@example.com

-Please refer to the list of required information below when working on your application (all information included below is up-to-date for Summer 2018).
+Please refer to the list of required information below when working on your application.
 This list will help you start preparing your application and it can be used as a checklist when you submit your final application.

 Student Online Application